pschraut/UnityCommandLine/README.md

 * ```enum```
 * ```string``` (use quotes to provide strings with spaces)

-CommandLine supports the following comments in your text file:
+CommandLine supports C-like comments in your text file:
 * ```// line comments```
 * ```/* block comments */```